rolandwalker/button-lock/README.markdown

 However, button-lock does not create any buttons by default.
 You must write some Lisp code to make it do anything.

-For much more information, see the source for button-lock.el and the doc string for button-lock-set-button.
+For much more information, see [the source for button-lock.el](https://github.com/rolandwalker/button-lock/blob/master/button-lock.el) and the doc string for button-lock-set-button (C-h f button-lock-set-button).

 wiki-nav
 --------